 Big names like Skype, Pipedrive and TransferWise are startups from Estonia that have made a real impact in the technology world.
-As many as 66% of Estonian entrepreneurs have expressed satisfaction with the government for being supportive and launching great initiatives.
-Estonia is quoted as the world’s most digitally advanced societies.
-As per StartupBlink, Estonia ranks 13 globally among 202 countries, based on the strength of its startup ecosystem.
+As many as 66% of Estonian entrepreneurs have expressed satisfaction with the government for being supportive and launching effective initiatives.
+Estonia is quoted as one of the world’s most digitally advanced societies.
+As StartupBlink research shows, Estonia ranks 13 globally among 202 countries, based on the strength of its startup ecosystem.

-Startup Estonia is a government initiative that has aimed to boost its startup ecosystem.
-They have several initiatives like conducting events, creating marketing and branding strategies and training programs for startups.
-They also assist in educating the local investors, attracting foreign investors and starting accelerator programs.
-Estonia also has Startup Visa encouraging non-Estonian startups to set up in Estonia.
+Startup Estonia is a government initiative that has aimed to boost the startup ecosystem.
+They have several initiatives like conducting events, creating marketing and branding strategies, and training programs for startups.
+They also assist in educating the local investors, attracting foreign investors, and starting accelerator programs.
+Moreover, Estonia offers a Startup Visa, encouraging non-Estonian startups to set up in Estonia.

 Israeli Government’s Startup Initiatives

-Israel government has been at the forefront of investing and nurturing a prosperous startup ecosystem.
-Israel is home to successful startups like Houzz, Mobileye, Similar Web, Waze, Wix, etc. Israeli government has invested time and resources in supporting their startup ecosystem.
-R&D spending, smart policies, etc. have been some of the instrumental measures that the Israeli government has taken early on to grow this entrepreneurial culture.
+Israeli government has been at the forefront of investing and nurturing a prosperous startup ecosystem by allocating time and resources to support their ecosystem.
+Israel is home to successful startups like Houzz, Mobileye, Similar Web, Waze, Wix, etc. R&D spending and smart government policies have been instrumental measures that the Israeli government has taken early on to grow this entrepreneurial culture.

-Israel ranks 4 globally among 202 countries, based on the strength of its startup ecosystem on StartupBlink.
-That is a very strong position globally.
-As mentioned earlier, their government has been investing heavily in R&D and innovation.
-They have set up Israel Innovation Authority (originally Office of the Chief Scientist) to facilitate innovation, research, tech advancements and entrepreneurship.
-It also manages incubator programs and encourages Open Innovation.
+On StartupBlink, Israel ranks 4 globally among 202 countries, based on the strength of its startup ecosystem.
+That is a very strong position, and as mentioned earlier, their government has been investing heavily in R&D and innovation through the Israel Innovation Authority (originally Office of the Chief Scientist) to facilitate innovation, research, tech advancements, and entrepreneurship.
+Israel also manages incubator programs and encourages Open Innovation.
 Giants like Microsoft, Intel and Google have been able to innovate easily by staying close to startups in Israel.

-Although Israel started off as being a public and trade economy, the government actively moved towards exploring the potential of private sector since 1980s.
-They kickstarted the venture capital wave by creating a program called “Yozma” in 1993 by offering attractive tax incentives to foreign VC firms.
-Israeli startup area is called “Silicon Wadi” covering entire country concentrating around Tel Aviv.
+Although Israel started off as a public and trade economy, the government actively moved towards exploring the potential of private sector since 1980s.
+They kickstarted the venture capital wave by creating a program called “Yozma” in 1993, offering attractive tax incentives to foreign VC firms.
+The Israeli startup area is called “Silicon Wadi,” and is concentrated around Tel Aviv.

 Lithuania Government’s Startup Initiatives

 While Eastern Europe still has not reached its full potential, its Northern neighbours such as the Baltics (Lithuania, Estonia and Latvia) have come a long way in terms of development.
-Lithuanian government has taken several measures to encourage startups.
-Startup Lithuania, a government backed program, has been created to help non-EU entrepreneurs to set up their business in the country.
-Additionally, it is also developing the current startup ecosystem further.
+The Lithuanian government has taken several measures to encourage startups; Startup Lithuania, a government backed program, has been created to help non-EU entrepreneurs to set up their business in the country, and future developments plan to take the current startup ecosystem further.

-The first in Europe, Blockchain Centre (BC) has also been established in Vilnius in 2018, putting Lithuania as one of the global leaders for blockchain.
-Lithuanian government along with Bank of Lithuania have been trying to actively grow in fintech space.
-And in 2017 alone, 35 new fintech companies registered in Lithuania.
-Although, the startup ecosystem in Lithuania is still growing, there are several success stories from the country like MailerLite, Vinted, Integrated Optics, etc. StartupBlink ranks Lithuania at 22 globally from amongst 202 countries.
+The first in Europe, Blockchain Centre (BC) has also been established in Vilnius in 2018, establishing Lithuania as one of the global leaders for blockchain.
+The Lithuanian government and the Bank of Lithuania have been trying to actively grow in fintech space.
+In 2017 alone, 35 new fintech companies registered in Lithuania.
+Although the startup ecosystem in Lithuania is still growing, there are several success stories like MailerLite, Vinted, Integrated Optics, etc. StartupBlink ranks Lithuania at 22 globally from amongst 202 countries.

 Finland Government’s Startup Initiatives

 Finland is another European country whose startup ecosystem is ever-evolving.
-Finnish government has launched Startup Residence Permit in 2018.
-This enables that entrepreneurs who have started or will start a business in Finland will get a residence permit.
-Talent Boost Program is another initiative started by government to attract international talent and investors and to boost innovation.
+The Finnish government launched the Startup Residence Permit in 2018, enabling entrepreneurs who have started or will start a business in Finland to expedite a residence permit.
+The Talent Boost Program is another initiative started by the government to attract international talent and investors and to boost innovation.

-Helsinki Business Hub is another example of an organization that helps in business in Helsinki focussing on sectors like ICT (Information and Communications Technology), Healthcare, Smart cities, Smart maritime and Investor relations.
+Helsinki Business Hub is another example of an organization that helps businesses in Helsinki focusing on sectors like ICT (Information and Communications Technology), Healthcare, Smart cities, Smart maritime, and Investor relations.
 Finland ranks 19 globally among 202 countries, based on the strength of its startup ecosystem on StartupBlink.
-For a country that small, this is a very good rank.
+For a small nation, this is a strong rank.

 Portugal Government’s Startup Initiatives

-Portuguese government is aggressively trying to improve Portugal’s startup scene.
-StartUP Portugal is Portuguese government’s strategy for encouraging entrepreneurship focusing on developing the current startup ecosystem, funding opportunities and internationalisation.
+The Portuguese government is aggressively trying to improve Portugal’s startup scene.
+StartUP Portugal is Portuguese government’s strategy for encouraging entrepreneurship focusing on developing the current startup ecosystem, funding opportunities, and internationalisation.
 Through this, startups can also avail financial backing as an alternative to bank loans.
-Apart from this, there are around 20 more measures underway due to this program, like Startup Voucher where there is support during ideation phase.
+There are around 20 more measures underway due to this program, like Startup Voucher which offers support during the ideation phase.

 Lisbon is fast becoming a startup hub.
-With accelerators, startups and coworking spaces coming up in the city, Lisbon is attracting entrepreneurs heavily.
-Startup Lisboa is an incubator located in the city.
-A recent startup success story at Lisbon was when Web Summit, an annual global tech conference, was moved from Dublin to Lisbon since 2016.
+With accelerators, startups, and coworking spaces coming up in the city, Lisbon is attracting entrepreneurs heavily.
+Startup Lisboa is an incubator located in the city, and a recent startup success story at Lisbon was when Web Summit, an annual global tech conference, was moved from Dublin to Lisbon since 2016.
 This was because of the buzzing startup scene in the city and better infrastructure.
 We rank Portugal 24 globally among 202 countries where major startups like Uniplaces, Talkdesk, Zaask, etc. are located.

 Bulgarian Government’s Startup Initiatives

-This is another European country to be in the list.
-The Bulgarian government has been actively trying to bring talent from EU to Bulgaria and retaining it.
-Already known as a country with tech, engineering and mathematical talent, Bulgarian startup scene has been on an upward graph since 2015.
-In 2018, the government has announced a fund of 150 million Euros to promote entrepreneurship.
-They are also trying to get giant global companies to set up their offices in Bulgaria.
+Bulgaria is another European country on the list.
+The Bulgarian government has been actively trying to bring talent from EU to Bulgaria and retain it.
+Already known as a country with tech, engineering, and mathematical talent, the Bulgarian startup scene has been on an upward swing since 2015.
+In 2018, the government announced funding of 150 million Euros to promote entrepreneurship.
+The government is also working to attract giant global companies into setting up their offices in Bulgaria.

-EU already invests almost $1.5 billion in Bulgaria through a program called JEREMIE (Joint European Resources for Micro to Medium Enterprises).
-A part of this fund goes for a direct investment to small businesses and another part goes VCs.
+The EU already invests almost $1.5 billion in Bulgaria through a program called JEREMIE (Joint European Resources for Micro to Medium Enterprises).
+A part of this fund is a direct investment into small businesses, and another part goes VCs.
 An example is Eleven, a VC that helps local startups go global.
-In 2018, the first Sofia Startup Expo is scheduled to take place marking a step in the right direction for development of startups.
-On the StartupBlink startup map, Bulgaria ranks 31 globally among 202 countries.
+In 2018, the first Sofia Startup Expo is scheduled to take place, marking a step in the right direction for the development of startups.
+On the StartupBlink map, Bulgaria ranks 31 globally among 202 countries.

 Ireland Government’s Startup Initiatives

-Already known as a startup haven due to low startup corporation tax, Ireland is a hub for startups.
+Already known as a business haven due to low corporate tax, Ireland is a hub for startups.
 They also have Double Tax Agreements with many countries to avoid double tax for corporations.
 As a result, several global companies have set up their headquarters in Ireland to reduce their tax burdens.
 Dublin is the headquarters to many large corporations as well like Google, Facebook, Twitter, LinkedIn, etc.

-Irish government has also set up initiatives like Immigrant Investor Programme (IIP) and Start Up Entrepreneur Programmes (STEP) which aim to promote startup growth from migrant entrepreneurs.
-And Ireland’s Investor Visa falls under the IIP.
-As per Startupblink, Ireland ranks 16 globally among 202 countries, based on the strength of its startup ecosystem.
-This is a very good global rank.
+The Irish government has set up initiatives like Immigrant Investor Programme (IIP) and Start Up Entrepreneur Programmes (STEP) which aim to promote startup growth from migrant entrepreneurs.
+Also, Ireland’s Investor Visa falls under the IIP.
+On the StartupBlink map, Ireland ranks 16 globally among among 202 countries (a very good rank), based on the strength of its startup ecosystem.

 While this list is not exhaustive, there are several other countries whose governments are actively involved in growing their startup ecosystems.
-Some examples are Japan, India, Germany, USA, UK etc. In United States, which is also the home to Silicon Valley, the government is still very involved in nurturing startups.
-The government in association with the Kauffman Foundation have launched The Startup Act that enables more job creation through entrepreneurship.
+Some examples are Japan, India, Germany, USA, UK etc. In the United States, which is also the home to Silicon Valley, the government is still very involved in nurturing startups.
+The government, in association with the Kauffman Foundation have launched The Startup Act, enabling more job creation through entrepreneurship.

-Likewise Germany is known as a powerhouse of technology, engineering, innovation and research and global startups like Rocket Internet, Research Gate, Wunderlist, Babbel have been started from Germany.
+Likewise, Germany is known as a powerhouse of technology, engineering, innovation, and research and global startups like Rocket Internet, Research Gate, Wunderlist, and Babbel were started in Germany.
 Most governments realize the value of having a budding startup ecosystem and its positive effects on local economies.
 Such governments have also understood the value of investing time and resources into quality startup ecosystem research.